Diablo-D3/dotfiles/modules/nvim/README-nvim.md

 Vim textobjects often come with `a`, `i`, and `o` prefixes, for around, inner, and outer; inner only selects whats inside the block, around selects whats inside and the block itself, and outer selects the entire block that contains the selector.
 Outer and around are usually the same thing.

-[Mini-ai](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-ai.md) allows rapid construction of textobjects and operators on them.
-Formerly, I used [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) directly for Treesitter textobjects, instead of through Mini-ai.
+[Mini-ai](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-ai.md) and [nvim-treesitter-textsubjects](https://github.com/RRethy/nvim-treesitter-textsubjects) adds flexibility to what I can do with textobjects.
+Formerly, I used [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects).

 [Mini-comment](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-comment.md) allows you to comment code using the `gc` operator.
 Formerly, I used [vim-commentary](https://github.com/tpope/vim-commentary).